History of Transformed & Transforming

 In February 2012, more than 500 people gathered in Orlando, Florida, for Conversations, a watershed event in the life and ministry of the RCA and a key step in the discernment process.
 The guiding question for the event was this: Where does God’s work in our past and our present point us into our future?

-Participants, each one asked to share their congregation’s story and to come with an open, receptive spirit.
+Participants were each asked to share their congregation’s story and to come with an open, receptive spirit.
 The group worshiped together, spent a full day in discernment processes, and listened to Rev. Efrem Smith, who encouraged attendees to focus on outward mission.

 This event provided a summary of what participants heard from God, which was then shared with the GSC.